-For while with darkling course their vessels sweep The winding shore, or plough the faithless deep, O'er bar and shelf the watery path they sound With dexterous arm; sagacious of the ground!
-Fearless they combat every hostile wind, Wheeling in mazy tracks with course inclin'd.
-Expert to moor, where terrors line the road, Or win the anchor from its dark abode: But drooping and relax'd in climes afar, Tumultuous and undisciplined in war.
-Such RODMOND was; by learning unrefin'd, That oft enlightens to corrupt the mind.
-Boisterous of manners; train'd in early youth To scenes that shame the conscious cheek of Truth : To scenes that Nature's struggling voice control, And freeze compassion rising in the soul! [shore, Where the grim hell-hounds prowling round the With foul intent the stranded bark explore-Deaf to the voice of woe, her decks they board, While tardy Justice slumbers o'er her sword-Th' indignant Muse, severely taught to feel, Shrinks from a theme she blushes to reveal!
-Too oft example, arm'd with poisons fell, Pollutes the shrine where Mercy loves to dwell: Thus RODMOND, train'd by this unhallow'd crew, The sacred social passions never knew:

-A bar is known, in hydrography, to be a mass of earth or sand collected by the surge of the sea, at the entrance of a river or haven, so as to render the navigation difficult, and very often daugerous.
+Fearless they combat every hostile wind.
+270 Wheeling in mazy tracks, with course inclin'd, Expert to moor, where terrors line the road; Or win the anchor from its dark abode : But drooping and relax'd in climes afar.
+Tumultuous and undisciplin'd in war-Such RODMOND was : by learning unrefin'd.
+That oft enlightens to corrupt the mind.
+Boisterous of manners: train'd, in early youth.
+To scenes that shame the conscious cheek of truth : To scenes that Nature's struggling voice control, 280 And freeze compassion rising in the soul!
+Where the grim hell-hounds, prowling round the shore With foul intent the stranded bark explore-Deaf to the voice of woe, her decks they board While tardy Justice slumbers o'er her sword- 285 Th' indignant Muse, severely taught to feel, earth or sand collected by the surge of the sea, at the entrance of a river or haven; so as to render the navigation difficult, and often dangerous.

+Shrinks from a theme, she blushes to reveal!

+Too off example, arm'd with poisons fell,

+Pollutes the shrine where Mercy loves to dwell:

+Thus Rodmond, train'd by this unhallow'd crew,

+The sacred social passions never knew: 291

-Unskill'd to argue, in dispute yet loud;
+Unskill'd to argue; in dispute yet loud;

-Bold without caution; without honours proud:
+Bold without caution; without honors proud:

 In art unschool'd; each veteran rule he priz'd,

-And all improvement haughtily despis'd.
+And all improvement haughtily despis'd: 595

-Yet though full oft to future perils blind,
+Yet tho' full oft to future perils blind,

 With skill superior glow'd his daring mind,

 Thro' snares of death the reeling bark to guide,

 When midnight shades involve the raging tide.